It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 6. Light Traps

-These traps are a great way to help reduce the number of these beetles in your home without using chemicals.
-Buy a light trap online or anywhere you see them selling them.
+These traps are a great way to reduce the number of these beetles in your home without using chemicals.
+You can buy a light trap online or anywhere you see them sold.

 You can also make a DIY Asian lady beetle trap by cutting a water bottle in half.
 Next, use the top half to make a funnel that channels down into the bottom half of the bottle.